nicokimmel/shadowcast-electron/README.md

 ### Windows and MacOS

-You have to build it yourself.
+You have to build it yourself (currently).

 ## Build it yourself